pregazzoni/BigInsights-on-Apache-Hadoop/README.md

 *********************************************************************
 ### Running the scripts

-After performing the setup steps, you can look at the README for the example you wish to run (see the list of [[examples](examples)] here) to understand more about the example.
+After performing the above setup steps, you can look at the README for the example to understand more about the example.
+See the list of examples [here](examples).

 As a taster, here is how you can run the WebHdfsGroovy Ls example which lists the files and directories in the hdfs root directory: